 They own 2 cars, both brought new and financed.
 James loves expensive toys and gadgets, always upgrading to the latest model of something when it’s released.

-Their busy jobs mean they eat out or order takeaway around 5 nights a week and both buy lunches on a daily basis from expensive city cafes near work.
+Their busy jobs mean they eat out or order takeaway around five nights a week and both buy lunches on a daily basis from expensive city cafes near work.
 They both have memberships to the best gyms and Casey has private personal training 3 days a week.

 They’ve never really had a spending plan or budget.
 They just try to handle bills as they come in, make minimum payments on the credit cards and try not to think too much about the ever-increasing balance.